◷ Reading Time: 12 minutes

 Introduction

-The sample will show how to build a project that calculates the delivery cost.
+The Delivery Cost Calculator sample will show how to build a project that calculates delivery costs.

 Scenario